Home

 It seems that my domain name was very similar to their company's registered trademark.
 Thankfully, we were able to reach an agreement, without my having to relinquish my domain name.
 They could have just as easily decided to take me to court to seize my domain name (and I couldn't have afforded a legal battle at that time).

 As you can see from my experience, it is best to do a free trademark search before you ever register a domain name.
+For a more in-depth discussion about how trademark violations can occurs, read Trademark and domain names from the Internet Law Treatise.

 When in doubt, consult a lawyer